IanGlencross/DataScience3/README.md

 # DataScience3
-Location of assignment files for a course in Data Science : Getting &amp; Cleaning Data
+This is the repos of my project files for a course in Data Science : Getting &amp; Cleaning Data

-##What is in this repository
+##What is in this repository?
 •	CodeBook.md: information about raw and tidy data set and the process used to tranform the raw data into the tidy data

 •	LICENSE: license terms for text and code